riceset/Hugo/content/articles/Introduction-to-pointers-in-C.md

 ---
-title:  "Introduction to pointers in C"
+title: Introduction to pointers in C
 date: 2021-06-09
 author: Komeno
-cover: "images/pointers.jpg"
+cover: images/pointers.png
-description: "When we declare a variable in C, we generally do something like this..."
+description: When we declare a variable in C, we generally do something like this...
-tags: [C]
+tags:
+  - C
 ---

 When we declare a variable in C, we generally do something like this: